Frequently Asked Questions

 sciNote is hosted on Amazon Cloud on European servers.
 If you would like to host sciNote on another cloud provider, we can offer that as a custom service.
 Just send us an email to .
 It is also possible to set up sciNote locally on your institutional servers.

 Yes, sciNote can be installed locally.
 The source code is available on GitHub, therefore you can install sciNote by yourself.
-We also offer a Professional Support plan, which includes the local installation, on-line training (webinar), troubleshooting, updates and maintenance.
-To learn more about Professional Support plan, go to http://scinote.net/plans/.
+If you would like to learn more about other local installation possibilities, feel free to contact us at anytime.

 A part of our company is also based in Slovenia, so we offer full installation support for all European-based institutions.